A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

 \subsection{Benchmark dataset description and preprocessing}

 Twelve publicly available datasets are used in the experiment.
-We collect five datasets for regression from the UCI machine learning data repository \citep{Lichman2013}, seven datasets from several sources.
-Table \ref{Table:dataset} summarizes the features of the experimental datasets.
+We collect five datasets for regression from the UCI machine learning data repository \citep{Lichman2013} and seven datasets from other sources.
+The features of the experimental datasets are summarized in Table \ref{Table:dataset}.

 We preprocess the datasets as follows.
 First, we remove records which include at least one missing value.
 Second, dummy variables are introduced for the categorical variables.
 Third, nominal variables are changed into numerical variables.
 Next, log-transformed variables are created for the numerical variables in the original data.
 Finally, all of the datasets are standardized.